-Lumizyme® (alglucosidase alfa) is medication that replaces the enzyme acid alfa glucosidase (GAA), which is missing or deficient in people with Pompe disease.
-Since people with Pompe disease do not produce enough of the GAA enzyme on their own, a regular supply of the replacement enzyme may help manage the disease in some patients.
+Lumizyme® (alglucosidase alfa) is a medication that replaces the enzyme acid alfa glucosidase (GAA), which is thought to be missing or deficient in people with Pompe disease.
+Since people with Pompe disease do not produce enough of the GAA enzyme on their own, a replacement enzyme may be needed.

 Life-threatening severe allergic (anaphylactic) and hypersensitivity reactions have occurred in some patients during Lumizyme infusions and up to 3 hours after Lumizyme infusion.
 Your doctor should have appropriate medical support measures, including cardiopulmonary (heart/lung) resuscitation equipment readily available during your Lumizyme infusion.

 If you experience severe allergic reactions, your doctor may stop the infusion and will provide appropriate medical care.

 Severe skin-related (cutaneous) and other immune system-related reactions can occur within several weeks to 3 years after starting treatment with Lumizyme.
 Your doctor should monitor you for the development of reactions involving skin and other organs.